pravj/blog-repo/content/blog/how-will-a-drone-deliver-your-food.md

 ### Execution risks/challenges

-Now that we know it will bring a legit business advantage if we can get your food to travel at a higher speed, but how will this happen?
+Now that we know it will bring a legit business advantage if we can get your food to travel at a higher speed, let's think how will this happen?

 * You can’t continue to get Neeraj Chopra to throw your food because he will eventually have to prepare for the next Olympics.
 * Neither we can teleport the parcel, as there is no _public_ AWS API for it yet.